 Day 2: Reset Your Space

 Simplify your life by regularly resetting and decluttering your space.
-When your environment is clean and clutter free your life and your mind will feel a lot less messy as well.
+When your environment is clean and clutter-free your life and your mind will feel a lot less messy as well.
 I recommend reading The Life-Changing Magic of Tidying* by

 Tip: When resetting your space make sure everything has a home and if you don’t have a place for an item ask yourself if that item is actually something you need?
 Does it serve a purpose?
 Does it bring your joy?
-When you have too many item without a place to go, you home becomes more cluttered and harder to clean.
+When you have too many items without a place to go, your home becomes more cluttered and harder to clean.
 Finding a home for everything will allow your home to feel less cluttered, your space to feel tidier and you will find things much easier.

 Day 3: Declutter Social Media

 I’m not against Social media.
-I think it’s brilliant how it connects people across the world, it gives a platform for people to share their voice, their ideas and their opinions.
+I think it’s brilliant how it connects people across the world, it gives a platform for people to share their voices, their ideas and their opinions.
 We really do have a lot to be thankful for when it comes to social media, yet too much time online can have a negative impact on your self-esteem.

 Step one to declutter your social media is to:

-Start with the accounts you use the most, if any accounts which you follow bring you any negative feelings then you need to unfriend, unfollow and unsubscribe from those accounts.
+Start with the accounts you use the most, if any accounts you follow bring you any negative feelings then you need to unfriend, unfollow and unsubscribe from those accounts.